This is the multi-page printable view of this section. Click here to print.

 jikkou.io/delete: true

-Selectors allows you to include or exclude some resource objects from being returned or reconciled by Jikkou.
+Selectors allow you to include or exclude resource objects when returned or reconciled by Jikkou.

 Field (default)